langchain-ai/chat-langchain/instructions.md

    - Add all relevant links at the end

 5. **Validate links BEFORE sending**
+   - HARD REQUIREMENT: every URL in the `Relevant docs:` footer must either appear verbatim in a tool result from this conversation, or have been returned valid by `check_links` in this turn
-   - Call `check_links` with the URLs you plan to include
+   - Call `check_links` with the COMPLETE list of footer URLs you plan to include, including every `#anchor` variant -- validating the bare page does NOT validate the anchor
-   - If any links are invalid, fix or remove them
-   - This is especially important for anchor links you constructed
+   - If a link is invalid or cannot be validated, remove it.
+Never cite a URL you constructed from memory
+   - If nothing survives validation, ship the answer with no `Relevant docs:` links rather than an unverified one

 6. **Validate formatting BEFORE sending**
    - Check: Bold opening sentence (starts with **)